bombchus/z64-music-wiki/docs/advanced/sampling/overview.md

 ## Summary of `.zsound` Files
 The binary (`.bin`) files the radnomzier recognizes as `.zsound` files are `.aiff` files that have been compressed into `.aifc` files and encoded using a switchable ADPCM algorithm created by Nintendo to allow audio files to play on the Nintendo 64 hardware.

-The reason for the name `.zsound` and not `.bin` is because the binary file extension doesn't allow for much differentiation between different RAW files.
+The reason for the name `.zsound` and not `.bin` is because the binary file extension does not allow for much differentiation between different RAW files.
 SEQ64 also refers to sequence files (`.seq`, `.aseq`, and `.zseq`) as RAW files.
 If packed into an `.ootrs` or `.mmrs` file the lack of differentiation could cause issues so they were coined `.zsound` files by Isghj5 for use with MMR; later when OOTR added custom sample injection they also adopted the `.zsound` file extension as the system was based on the system MMR used at the time they were adding custom sample injection.
 The files themselves are placed in the root directory of `.ootrs` and `.mmrs` files.

 ## Summary of ADPCM Predictors
 What are known as "books" and "loops" are ADPCM codebook and loopbook prediction coefficient tables.
 Since the Nintendo 64 uses a switchable ADPCM compression based algorithm they are required by audiobanks which is somewhat redundant since they are embedded in the sample files themselves.
 The codebooks and loopbooks are used by `vadpcm_enc`, a Nintendo 64 audio encoding tool created by Nintendo and supplied with the Nintendo 64 SDK, when creating the compressed binary file `*.wav.vadpcm.bin` and are embedded directly into the file.
 Codebooks and loopbooks in the most basic sense tell the audio engine how the sample is supposed to play.